Teaching Primary Health and Physical Education PG (11343.1)

-Due to the dual discipline components of this unit, it is a requirement that to pass the unit all assessment items are passed.
+In addition to the participation requirements of the unit, due to the dual discipline components of this unit, it is a requirement that to pass the unit all assessment items are passed.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.

 To enhance understanding of academic integrity, all students are expected to complete the Academic Integrity Module (AIM) at least once during their course of study.
 You can access this module within UCLearn (Canvas) through the 'Academic Integrity and Avoiding Plagiarism' link in the Study Help site.